Introduction

 The Murmurations protocol enables individuals and organizations (nodes) to create profiles about themselves in order to easily share information with aggregators, who create schemas to define the data they need to create maps, directories and content aggregators.

-A library stores details of the schemas and the fields (data points) of which they are composed.
+, etc.) of which they are composed.
 A node obtains a schema from the library to determine the data needed to create a profile.
 You can try out the Murmurations Profile Generator to create a profile based on the schemas currently available in the library.

 An index keeps track of nodes based on the schemas linked to their profiles.
 Whenever a node updates its profile it should tell the index.
 Aggregators regularly query the index for profile changes by nodes they want to track by referencing their schemas, enabling them to provide accurate and timely information in their maps, directories and content aggregators.